Command Options and Wildcards

 Be careful here with slashes.
 Options are specified using a forward slash /

-and parts of a pathname are seperated with a backslash \
+and parts of a pathname are separated with a backslash \

 .
 If you mix these up,